miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 Automatically corrects the relationship field (`DIRECT` / `RESELLER`) in ads.txt entries based on advertising system `sellers.json` data.

 ### What it does:
-This step uses sellers.json data stored in the Ads.txt Manager database to verify relationship validity and automatically correct as needed.
+This step uses sellers.json data stored in the Transparency Toolkit database to verify relationship validity and automatically correct as needed.

 #### **Verification Process**:
 1. Extract each entry (domain + account ID) from ads.txt